-\Internships are not provided for Continuing Education courses and Welding for Skills Upgrade.
+\Internships are not provided for Continuing Education courses.

 ABOUT SCHOOL OF CAREER EDUCATION

 School of Career Education grew from Riverside County Office of Education's 40 years of experience successfully offering Career Technical Education.
 Currently, we provide post-secondary training at several locations throughout Riverside County.